canton7/RestEase/README.md

 ### URL Encoded bodies

 For APIs which take form posts (i.e. serialized as `application/x-www-form-urlencoded`), initialize the `[Body]` attribute with `BodySerializationMethod.UrlEncoded`.
-This parameter must implement `IDictionary`.
+This parameter must implement `IDictionary` or `IDictionary<TKey, TValue>`.

-If any of the values in the `IDictionary` implement `IEnumerable`, then they will be serilaized as an array of values.
+If any of the values implement `IEnumerable`, then they will be serilaized as an array of values.

 For example: